2025 programme

 Theatre Marae in Porirua 2025

-Written by Hariata and Tamati Moriarty of Hurō Productions, this theatre play unfolds through the experiences of Connie, a fiery, quick-witted young wahine caught in the crossfire of chasing her dreams and an unexplainable visit to a place she doesn't belong.
+Written by Hariata and Tamati Moriarty of Hurō Productions with dramaturgy by Helen Pearse-Otene, this theatre play unfolds through the experiences of Connie, a fiery, quick-witted young wahine caught in the crossfire of chasing her dreams and an unexplainable visit to a place she doesn't belong.
 Alongside her is Grayson, a junior defence lawyer navigating the complexities of the legal system while trying to uphold his identity and mana motuhake.

-Waenga ki Porirua is directed by Jim Moriarty assisted by a team of Te Rākau kaimahi.
-We are proud to be collaborating with Aotea College, who are a major part of bringing this project to life with their spaces and tautoko.
+Waenga ki Porirua directed by Jim Moriarty assisted by a team of Te Rākau kaimahi.
+We were proud to be collaborating with Aotea College, as a major part of bringing this project to life with their spaces and tautoko.
 We are very grateful for the support of Creative New Zealand, Nikau Foundation, Hutt Mana Charitable Trust, Wellington Community Fund and Wellington City Council who have supported this project to happen.

 The Theatre Marae environment challenges students to develop skills in a variety of areas, including lateral thinking, self awareness, resilience, time management, inter-personal communication, fitness and text analysis.